PiotrBelniak/Printer-function/README.md

 ```

 ## Result
-The function returns text with our data in format: format: data.
+The function returns text with our data in format: _format_: _data_.
 This can be easily customized by manipulating our additional packages.

 ## Example of usage